abouramd/chat-back-end/README.md

 npx prisma migrate # to create the database schema

-npm run dev # to run the project
+npm run start # to run the project
 ```